nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 ### Billing a guest: `bill`

 This command updates the bill of a guest in GuestBook.
 This command is typically used to **charge a guest** for services, such as room service.
-Note that the bill here refers to the **total additional charges incurred** by the guest during their stay at your hotel and should **not include the cost of the room booking**.

 This command updates the bill of the guest at the specified `INDEX` of the current list.
 Depending on the sign (`+` or `-`) of your input, the existing bill value will be **increased**